hiimvikash/reactjs/README.md

   - **Virtual DOM:** React uses a virtual DOM to efficiently update the UI.
 When data changes, React compares the virtual DOM with the real DOM and only updates the parts of the page that have changed.
 This approach minimizes the need for full-page reloads, which is essential for SPAs.

   - **Client-Side Routing:** React Router is a popular library used for client-side routing in React applications.
 It allows developers to define different "routes" within the application and render different components based on the URL.
 This enables SPAs to have multiple views without needing to reload new pages from the server.
-- components should start with capital letters.
+- components name should start with capital letters.
 # 01. Hello World App

 ```js